JhonJSC182/Jhon_Salazar/README.md

 Background
 My site will have information about the commodities market for people who want to get a basic understanding of what they are and how they work.
 It also provides interesting economic facts that people can enjoy and interact with.

-The information will include why prices increase/decrease, the effects it has on the overall economy and why it is important for the well-being of regular people.
-Functionality
-Users will have a visual representation of each commodity and have the option to click on whichever one they are interested in so they can be taken to another page to receive more in-depth information about that commodity.
+Users will see images the commodities included and have the option to click on whichever one they are interested in, showing them information on each one.

-This project will have clear instructions for how to utilize the website and it will also include a read me.
+This project will have clear instructions for how to utilize the website.

 Layout
 This is a basic representation of the main page.
-NAVBAR
+NAVBAR - Links, home, the varios sections of the page.

+Center - Include images to interact with and learn from.

+Bottom - a final quiz to test the knowledge received.

 Technologies
-Three.js, D3, canva.
+html, css and JavaScript

 Implementation timeline
 Friday & weekend
 Start off with the html and CSS portion and put together all the visual aspects of the site so I can have a good template to work on come Monday.